Technical Blogging, Part 4: Traffic

 Every blog has various sources of traffic going into it.
 While all traffic is important, you should only focus on dominant channels like organic traffic, referral traffic, and direct traffic.

-Most popular blogs have approximately 85% organic traffic, following by referral traffic (5-10%), direct traffic (5-10%), and other insignificant sources like emails and paid traffic.
+Most popular blogs have approximately 85% organic traffic, following by referral traffic (5-10%), direct traffic (5-10%), and other insignificant sources like cold emails and paid traffic.

 Consistent high-quality content is the most deciding factor to traffic.
 This post focuses on other aspects that might affect or harm your blog traffic in certain ways if not aware of.